vasupalanisamy/nodejs-socialfeed/README.md

 ### Optional

+- [Done] Link google plus account
+- [Done] Fetch posts from google plus and display it in timeline screen.
 - [ ] User can click a post and view it on a separate page with controls to share, like, and reply.
 - [ ] User should be able to unshare their posts.
 - [ ] User should be able to delete their posts.